lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ### Targeting

-The applications below demonstrate targeting Interop servers when invoking Interop methods.
+The apps below demonstrate targeting Interop servers when invoking Interop methods.

-On load, Applications B and C register a method with the same name.
-Click one of the buttons in Application A to invoke this method and print the result from the method invocation.
-There are four buttons - "Invoke Default" (invokes the method by targeting the server that has registered it first), "Invoke All" (invokes the method by targeting all servers offering it), "Invoke App B" (invokes the method by targeting Application B) and "Invoke App C" (invokes the method by targeting Application C).
+On load, Apps B and C register a method with the same name.
+Click one of the buttons in App A to invoke this method and print the result from the method invocation.
+There are four buttons - "Invoke Default" (invokes the method by targeting the server that has registered it first), "Invoke All" (invokes the method by targeting all servers offering it), "Invoke App B" (invokes the method by targeting App B) and "Invoke App C" (invokes the method by targeting App C).

 <a href="https://codesandbox.io/s/github/Glue42/core/tree/master/live-examples/interop/invocation-target" target="_blank" class="btn btn-primary"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 256 296" preserveAspectRatio="xMidYMid meet" width="24" height="24" version="1.1" style="pointer-events: auto;">
         <path fill="#000000" d="M 115.498 261.088 L 115.498 154.479 L 23.814 101.729 L 23.814 162.502 L 65.8105 186.849 L 65.8105 232.549 L 115.498 261.088 Z M 139.312 261.715 L 189.917 232.564 L 189.917 185.78 L 232.186 161.285 L 232.186 101.274 L 139.312 154.895 L 139.312 261.715 Z M 219.972 80.8277 L 171.155 52.5391 L 128.292 77.4107 L 85.104 52.5141 L 35.8521 81.1812 L 127.766 134.063 L 219.972 80.8277 Z M 0 222.212 L 0 74.4949 L 127.987 0 L 256 74.182 L 256 221.979 L 127.984 295.723 L 0 222.212 Z" style="pointer-events: auto;"></path>